Bit-Wasp/bitcoin-php/doc/documentation/Factory Classes.md

    `ScriptCreator::getScript()` - Returns a `ScriptInterface` of the composed script

 ### \BitWasp\Bitcoin\Script\Factory\OutputScriptFactory instance:
-   This class contains methods to safely generate commonly used output scripts.
+   This class is intended contains methods to safely generate commonly used output scripts.

-   `OutputScriptFactory::payToAddress(AddressInterface $address)` - Returns output script for the provided address

    `OutputScriptFactory::payToPubKey(PublicKeyInterface $publicKey)` - Returns pay-to-pubkey output script for $publicKey.